 If companies take the right steps to make their drinks healthier they will pay less tax, or even nothing at all.

-It seems that almost all the major soft drinks producers have already reformulated their drinks so that they fall outside the Sugar Tax.
+It seems that almost all the major soft drinks producers have already reformulated their drinks so that they will fall outside the Sugar Tax.
 So it looks like the tax has already started to have the desired effect.
-Consumers will probably not see many price increases at all from April.
+Consumers in Ireland will probably not see many price increases at all because of the sugar tax

-There is a information about the tax for for producers or retailers on the Revenue website – here.
+There is more information about the tax for for producers or retailers on the Revenue website – here.

 Drinks with total sugar content above 5g and below 8g per 100ml will be taxed at 16.26c per litre.
 (20c inc VAT)